MDGrey33/nutritionAI/README.md

 - Allows users to add new personal information, such as their height, weight, and activity level, to create personalized meal plans.
 - Uses chatgpt to generate meal plans based on user preferences and dietary restrictions.
-- Allows users to generate new meal plans and recipes using the `generate_recipes` route.
+- Allows users to generate new meal plans.
-- Allows users to view their meal plans and recipes.
+- Allows users to generate recipes for the meals in the plans.

 ## Contributing